taw10/crystfel/doc/man/indexamajig.1.md

 : CrystFEL format.

 **--tolerance=tol**
-: Set the tolerances for unit cell comparison.  tol takes the form a,b,c,ang.  a, : b and c are the tolerances, in percent, for the respective reciprocal space : axes, and ang is the tolerance in degrees for the reciprocal space angles.
-If : the unit cell is centered, the tolerances are applied to the corresponding : primitive unit cell.
-The default is **--tolerance=5,5,5,1.5**.
+: Set the tolerances for unit cell comparison.  tol takes the form a,b,c,al,be,ga.
+: a, b and c are the tolerances, in percent, for the respective reciprocal space : axes, and al, be, ga are the tolerances in degrees for the reciprocal space angles.
+: If the unit cell is centered, the tolerances are applied to the corresponding : primitive unit cell.
+The default is **--tolerance=5,5,5,1.5,1.5,1.5,1.5**.

 **--no-check-cell**
 : Do not check the cell parameters against the reference unit cell (given with